 In addition to the short-term effects of nutmeg intoxication, there are much more dangerous risks of consuming too much of this spice.
 In some cases, toxic doses of myristicin have caused organ failure.
 In other cases, nutmeg overdose has been linked to death when used in combination with other drugs.

 Small amounts of nutmeg can be used safely in cooking.
 Most recipes only call for roughly 1/4 to 1/2 teaspoon of nutmeg per recipe.
 These recipes are often split into multiple portions, leaving the actual exposure to nutmeg very insignificant.

 Like any other drugs, the dangers of nutmeg overdose can occur no matter the method of delivery.
 According to the University of Utah’s drug delivery resource, the different methods of ingestion can affect how quickly it takes for the active compounds to reach the brain.

 Inhalation, or smoking, is one of the fastest methods of delivery.
-Injecting a drug directly into a vein is the second fastest.
+Injecting a drug directly into a vein is the fastest and inhalation is often considered the second fastest.
 The slowest method of delivery for a drug or compound is through ingesting the substance orally.

 Because of this, the dangers of myristicin consumption become that much more likely for those who choose to use alternate methods of delivery, such as inhaling or injecting.